bogadrian/gatsby-final/src/posts/when-i-started.md

 Well, I can tell you that: I am learning to code for myself.
 Because I enjoy it because I want to.

 I am not thinking of getting a job or changing my life with that.
-I know very well that can never happen.
+I know very well that can hardly change.

 Very many people are learning to code this day.
 And the challenge to get a job is tougher and tougher.
-I may not be able to take and win that challenge, I’m just aware of it.
+I may not be able to win that challenge, I’m just aware of it.

-So, then why are you spending all your time learning something which you know may not be useful in your life?
+"So, then why are you spending all your time learning something which you know may not be useful in your life?".

 Because my brain needs that!